Using Text As A Container For More Text In Photoshop

 Step 8: Click Inside The Path, But Don't Type Just Yet

-With the Horizontal Type Tool still selected, move your mouse cursor anywhere inside the path.
+Our path is now visible, and we're going to use it as a container for our text.
+We just need to add the text!
+With the Type Tool still selected, move your mouse cursor anywhere inside the path.
 You'll see the shape of your cursor change from an I-beam with a dotted square around it to an I-beam with a dotted elliptical shape around it, indicating that if you click the mouse and start typing, you'll be typing inside the path, which is exactly what we want.
+Go ahead and click anywhere inside the path, but don't start typing just yet.

 Step 9: Change Your Font And/Or Font Size If Necessary

 You're probably going to want to reduce the size of your font before you start typing, so before you actually type anything, go up to the Options Bar and set your font size to something more appropriate.
-I'll set mine to 12 pt.
+I'll set mine to 36 pt.
 You may want to change the font as well.
-I'll change mine to Arial, rather than Arial Black which is what I used for the letter itself.
+I'll change mine to Arial, rather than Arial Black which is what I used for the letter itself:

 Step 10: Select "Justify All" From The Paragraph Palette

 By default, Photoshop groups the Character and Paragraph palettes together in the same palette group, both because they work as a team and to save screen space.
 If the Character palette is the one showing, simply click on the Paragraph palette's name tab at the top of the palette group to bring it to the forefront and send the Character palette to the background.
+With the Paragraph palette selected, click the Justify All option in the upper right of the palette.
+This will make sure that our text fills as much of the letter as possible:

-Step 11: Type Inside The Path
+Step 11: Type Your Text Inside The Path

 All that's left to do now is add our text inside the letter.
-Go ahead and start typing, and as you do, you'll see your text filling the inside of the letter.
+Go ahead and start typing, and as you do, you'll see your text filling the inside of the letter:

 Continue typing until your letter is filled with text.

-Step 12: Hide The Path
+Step 13: Hide The Path

-With the text added, all that's left to do now is hide the path, and we can do that easily with the keyboard shortcut "Ctrl+H" (Win) or "Command+H" (Mac).
+With the text added, all that's left to do now is hide the path, and we can do that easily with the keyboard shortcut Ctrl+H (Win) / Command+H (Mac).
+And with that, we're done!
+Here's the final result, with the text in the shape of a letter T:

 And that's how easy it is to convert a letter into a path and use it as a container for more text in Photoshop!
+Visit our Text Effects or Photo Effects sections for more Photoshop effects tutorials!